-(-0.67°C).
+The 1992 annual pattern shows predominantly negative SST anomalies over the Labrador Shelf, the Grand Banks, the Gulf of Maine and the Middle Atlantic Bight (Fig. 25, 26; Table 2).
+Slightly warmer-than-normal conditions prevaled in the Labrador Sea, the Gulf of St. Lawrence and offshore in the Slope Water between the Scotian Shelf and the Grand Bank. to Cape Hatteras.
+The peak negative anomalies were recorded in the offshore branch of the Labrador Current (<-0.8°C) and on the Middle Atlantic Bight (<-0.6°C).
 Peak positive anomalies were recorded in the Slope Water (>0.6°C).
-This represents the third consecutive year of below normal SSTs in the area of the Grand Bank and Labrador Shelf.
-In contrast, the cold temperatures over the Middle Atlantic Bight represented a change from warmer-thannormal conditions observed over the past 3 years.
-The similarity in the sign of the SST anomalies on the Grand Bank and the mid-Atlantic Bight differs from the out of phase temperature trends between these two areas that had been prominent through most of the 1980s and the early-1990s (Fig. 24).
+This represents the third consecutive year of below normal SSTs in the area of the Grand Banks and Labrador Shelf.
+In contrast, the cold temperatures over the Middle Atlantic Bight represent a change from warmer-than-normal conditions observed over the past 3 years.
+The similarity in the sign of the SST anomalies on the Grand Banks and the mid-Atlantic Bight differs from the oscillating temperature trends between these two areas that has been prominent through most of the 1980s and into the early 1990s (Fig. 25).

-The time series of annual mean anomalies of SST for the 24 areas are shown in Fig. 26.
-The 1992 values on the Labrador Shelf, in the Labrador Current, on Flemish Cap and on the central Grand Bank were at or near the minima recorded in the mid-1980s and the mid-1970s.
-In these regions, the recent temperatures have declined by 0.5-1°C from highs in 1988.
-In the Gulf of St. Lawrence, off southwestern Newfoundland and on the Scotian Shelf, the annual anomalies were near normal.
-A significant decrease in the SST anomalies between 1991 and 1992 were recorded on the continental shelves from the LaHave Bank south.
-The largest drop was recorded in southern New England and on the Middle Atlantic Bight.
-For the second year in a row, the Slope Water in the eastern area was warmer-thannormal while in the western region it was colderthan-normal.
+The time series of annual mean anomalies of SST for the 24 areas are shown in Fig. 27.
+The 1992 values on the Labrador Shelf. in the Labrador Current, on Flemish Cap and on the central Grand Bank were at or near the minima recorded in the mid-1980s and the mid-1970s (Fig. 27A).
+In these regions, the recent temperatures have declined by $0.5-1^{\circ}C$ from highs in 1988.
+In the Gulf of St. Lawrence, off southwestern Newfoundland and on Scotlan Shelf, the annual anomalies were near normal (Fig. 27B).
+A significant decrease in the SST anomalies between 1991 and 1992 were recorded on the continental shelves from LaHave Bank south.
+The largest drop was recorded in southern New England and on the Middle Atlantic Bight (Fig. 27C).
+For the second year in a row, the Slope Water in the eastern area was warmer-than-normal while in the western region it was colder-than-normal (Fig. 27C).
 Temperature variability in the Gulf Stream and Sargasso Sea has been low through the period 1971-92.